By Madeline Klein on June 7, 2021 in Travel

 6. Pack some toys

 This one may be obvious, but don’t forget your cat’s favorite toys.
-They can help your cat pass the time, and can distract them from an unpleasant time in the car.
+They can help your cat pass the time, and can distract them from an unpleasant ride in the car.

 Get ready for a happy ride